MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/how-to-allow-extensions.md

 > [!NOTE]
 > Third-party extensions offered in Azure Database for PostgreSQL flexible server are open-source licensed code.
 We don't offer any third-party extensions or extension versions with premium or proprietary licensing models.

-Azure Database for PostgreSQL flexible server instance supports a subset of key PostgreSQL extensions, as listed in the following table.
+Azure Database for PostgreSQL flexible server instance supports a subset of key PostgreSQL extensions, as listed in [supported extensions by name](concepts-extensions-versions.md) or in [supported extensions by version of PostgreSQL](concepts-extensions-by-engine.md).
 This information is also available by running `SHOW azure.extensions;`.
 Extensions not listed in this document aren't supported on Azure Database for PostgreSQL flexible server.
 You can't create or load your extension in Azure Database for PostgreSQL flexible server.

 ## Upgrade PostgreSQL extensions